St. Louis Kutis S.C.: Years of dominance

 In its first year in existence, Kutis won the St. Louis Major Soccer League title with a 12–1–3 record.
 In addition, the club’s lower division team took the St. Louis Municipal League Championship title.
 While Kutis entered the National Challenge Cup for the first time, it was an inauspicious start.
 The team defeated the Chicago Falcons 2–0.
 However the Falcons managed to show that Kutis had used ineligible players.
 In the replay, Kutis and Chicago played first to a scoreless tie, then in the third match, Chicago overcame Kutis 2–1.
 Chicago then went on to win the National Cup.

 In 1954, the St. Louis Major Soccer League folded and was replaced by the St. Louis Municipal League, formerly the lower competition, as the city’s highest league.
 Since Kutis had fielded a team in both leagues in 1953, the club decided to place both in the Municipal league.
 The top Kutis club took the North Division title and the overall league title while the reserve team was second in the South Division.
 This year, Kutis made it to the National Challenge Cup Final, before falling 1–0 and 2–0 to the professional New York Americans.

 The Municipal League folded at the end of the 1954 season, to be replaced by the Khoury League.
 However, Kutis decided to withdraw his club from league play and field it as an independent team playing an exhibition schedule only.
 While this schedule featured teams mainly from St. Louis and Chicago, Kutis also took on Nürnberg (a 3–2 victory).

 Despite not playing in an organized league for the rest of the decade, Kutis rose to become one of the dominant teams on a national level.
 They went on to win the National Amateur Cup six consecutive years (1956–1961) and were perennial contenders for the National Challenge Cup, finally winning the title in 1957.

-In 1958, the success of Kutis was such that the Soccer Federation chose it to represent the U.S. in the two 1958 FIFA World Cup qualifying matches that year.
+In 1957-58, the success of Kutis was such that the Soccer Federation chose it to represent the U.S. in the two 1958 FIFA World Cup qualifying matches that year.
+During World Cup qualifications, Kutis club lost to the Canadian national team 3-2 on July 6, 1957 in St. Louis.
 In 1960, one of the Kutis club teams won the St. Louis Municipal League title.
 In 1963 and 1964, the Junior Team took the National Junior Cup titles.